 My research focuses on Intangible cultural heritage/Chinese opera, Chinese cultural and creative industries, cultural policy and creative economy in global contexts.
-I am particularly interested in the evolution of traditional art forms and the distinctive role of entrepreneur artists in generating sustainable social, political and economic growth.
+I am particularly interested in the evolution of traditional art forms and the distinctive role of artists in generating sustainable political socio-economic development.

 - International Director

 Intangible cultural heritage/Chinese opera

 Chinese cultural and creative industries, cultural policyPerformance and Creative economy in global contexts